Inigo is a group leader at the Sanger Institute investigating somatic mutation in cancer and normal cells.

 With a background in molecular biology, bioinformatics and evolutionary genomics, my research focuses on understanding cancer progression as a result of somatic mutation and selection.

 Over the past few years, systematic sequencing of tumours has revolutionised our understanding of the genetics of cancer.
 This has revealed that most cancers carry thousands of mutations in their genomes, accumulated through the lifetime of their cells.
 However, owing to technical limitations, very little is known about the earliest steps of cancer and how normal cells in our tissues accumulate mutations during ageing and in their progression towards cancer.
-I investigate these early changes by studying somatic evolution in normal and precancerous tissues.
+We investigate these early changes by studying somatic evolution in normal and precancerous tissues.

 I also work on adapting evolutionary methods to cancer genomics and on the development of computational methods for discovering new cancer genes and non-coding driver mutations.
 This includes the development of dNdScv, an evolutionary method to study selection in cancer and identify driver genes from cancer genomics data.